Kusuma06/MultiStepForm/README.md

 Users should be able to:

 - Complete each step of the sequence
-  -step1 = Personal Information
+  -step1 = Personal Information,
-  -step2 = Address
+  -step2 = Address,
-  -step3 & 4 = Preferences
+  -step3 & 4 = Preferences,
-  -step 5 = Submit
+  -step 5 = Submit.
 - Go back to a previous step to update their selections
 - See a summary of their selections on the final step and confirm their order
 - View the optimal layout for the interface depending on their device's screen size